-The Xposed Framework is the most important tool for modding and tweaking an Android device.
+The Xposed Framework is the most important tool for modding and tweaking Android.

-Xposed uses modules, small applications that plug directly into the Android operating system and give you unprecedented control over the look and feel of your phone.
-And despite its immense power, all of the changes can be undone simply be deactivating or uninstalling the module, and rebooting your phone.
+Xposed uses modules, small apps that plug directly into the operating system and give you total control over the look and feel of your phone.
+It’s so powerful, yet all the changes can be undone simply by deactivating or uninstalling the modules.

-All of these modules can be downloaded and installed from directly within the Xposed installer.
+Most Xposed modules should be installed directly from within the Xposed Framework app.

-If you want to stretch your battery as far as it can go, then look no further than Amplify.
-It’s perhaps best seen as a companion to that other top battery-saving app, Greenify, which also has some Xposed functionality.
+If you want to stretch your battery as far as it can go, look no further than Amplify.
+It’s perhaps best seen as a companion to the other top performance-boosting app, Greenify (which also has some Xposed functionality).

 While Greenify focuses on apps running in the background, Amplify takes care of wakelocks.
-These are when an app prevents the phone from entering deep sleep, sometimes for legitimate reasons, and sometimes because it is running amok.
+These occur when an app prevents your phone from entering deep sleep, sometimes for legitimate reasons, and sometimes because it is running amok.

-If you’ve ever gone to bed with a fully charged phone, and woken up to discover the battery has lost 40% overnight, it’s highly likely that wakelocks will be the culprit.
-Amplify helps to prevent that from happening.
+If you’ve ever gone to bed with a fully charged phone and woken up to discover the battery has lost 40 percent overnight, it’s highly likely that wakelocks were the culprit.
+Amplify helps prevent that from happening.

 From adding an app launcher to the navigation bar, to customising LED notifications, to switching to an experimental left-handed mode, some of the enhancements are huge.